ernestwisniewski/kbin/docs/docker_deployment_guide.md

 # until others containers are ready.
 ```

 Then, you shoud be able to access the new instance via `http://localhost:9001`.
+You can also access RabbitMQ management UI via `http://localhost:15672`.

 ### Add auxiliary containers to `docker-compose.yml`